 On the PlayStation side, we anticipate Sony will further emphasize and flesh out its PlayStation Now service, which allows you to stream games you don’t own, directly to your console.
 This could possibly be the solution for backward compatibility with PlayStation 3 games, which is not possible on the PS4 otherwise due to the systems’ different architecture.
 This streaming will not replace traditional game ownership, as the PS5 still supports physical media.

-Microsoft is going all-in on game streaming as well with its Project xCloud service.
+Microsoft is going all-in on game streaming as well, with its Project xCloud service.
 Though it doesn’t have an official name yet, the game-streaming service will allow you to play games on everything from your Xbox to a mobile phone.
 The success of Xbox Game Pass should supplement this, providing those who want to download games instead of streaming them with another option.
 You will also be able to stream games from your own console to a mobile device for free, and all of your purchased games on Xbox systems are eligible.